hepix-virtualisation/vmcatcher/README.md

 from each area of control to the `Virtual Machine Image List`{.literal}
 archive.

--   vmlisub\_endorser - Endorsers of
+-   vmcatcher\_endorser - Endorsers of
     `Virtual Machine Image List`{.literal} subscriptions.
--   vmlisub\_sub - Subscription list details.
+-   vmcatcher\_sub - Subscription list details.
--   vmlisub\_image - Image details.
+-   vmcatcher\_image - Image details.
--   vmlisub\_cache - Cache images and update events.
+-   vmcatcher\_cache - Cache images and update events.

 They work in conjunction with a database to ease navigation, a local cache of `Virtual Machine Image List`{.literal} subscriptions.
 The